sparrowcode/PermissionsKit/README.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate `SPPermissions` into your project manually.
+If you prefer not to use any of dependency managers, you can integrate `SPPermissions`  manually.
 Copy code and add compile flags from [CONTRIBUTING.md](https://github.com/ivanvorobei/SPPermissions/blob/main/CONTRIBUTING.md) file.

 ## Imports